18th May 2014

 In classical mechanics a lever works on the principle of balance of torque where the applied forces and their distances from the fulcrum provides the relationship maintaining the equilibrium.

 Infinite fulcrum is a system with ∞j at the origin, the smaller mass being close to origin can balance a much larger mass at a very large distance from the origin.
-The smaller "mass", may be well below observation capability of a macroscopic observer in j-space.
-Closer the smaller mass is to the origin, higher is its capability in terms of balancing a much greater "mass" at a larger distance.
-The term mass is being used in a very generic manner to explain the concept.
+Let us call the mass in information space as i-mass.
+The smaller "i-mass", may be well below observation capability of a macroscopic observer in j-space.
+Closer the smaller i-mass is to the origin, higher is its capability in terms of balancing a much greater "i-mass" at a larger distance.
+The i-term mass is being used in a very generic manner to explain the concept in information space.
 It is not a quantity with units in kg.

-Theoretically an infinitesimal mass in j-space, accurately placed at the origin can balance ∞j mass up to ∞j distance i.e. j-space itself.
+Theoretically an infinitesimal conventional mass in j-space, accurately placed at the origin can balance infinite conventional mass up to ∞j distance i.e. j-space itself.
 The capability to do so comes from <δi-∞j> source at i-j interface i.e. <t=0j> initial state.

 The measured mass may be for a single entity or a composite structure which itself may be represented as ∞'j in j-space where ∞'j << ∞j.
 The structures close to origin will contain lot more information than those away from the origin.
 Therefore these structures will be measured to be bound by much stronger force than those at large distance from the origin.

 We can think of the situation in terms of handshakes.
 More information available firmer the handshake and consequently more energy is required to make a measurement.
 Some of the applications of the infinite fulcrum in fundamental structures are discussed below.
 We need to keep in mind that M, MA, and MB are the measured structures.

 More than conventional three axes imply the existence of more information than what we can currently measure in 3-D.